bamos/bamos.github.io/bio.md

 with the goal of building safe intelligent systems that understand and interact with our world.
-Previously, he was a Research Scientist in Fundamental AI Research (FAIR) at Meta Superintelligence Labs and a Visiting Lecturer at Cornell Tech.
+Previously, he was a Research Scientist in Fundamental AI Research (FAIR) at Meta Superintelligence Labs, a Visiting Lecturer at Cornell Tech, and has also worked at Adobe Research, Google DeepMind, and Intel Labs.
-He holds a Ph.D. in Computer Science from Carnegie Mellon University, was supported by the NSF Graduate Research Fellowship (GRFP), and has completed research internships at
+He holds a Ph.D. in Computer Science from Carnegie Mellon University and was supported by the NSF Graduate Research Fellowship (GRFP).
-Adobe Research, Google DeepMind, and Intel Labs.
+He has received best paper awards at the
-He has received best paper awards at the ICML Theoretical Foundations Workshop and ACM MMSys, best reviewer awards at NeurIPS, ICML, ICLR, and AISTATS, and is also an area chair for AAAI, ICML, ICLR, and NeurIPS.
+ICML Theoretical Foundations Workshop and ACM MMSys, best reviewer awards at NeurIPS, ICML, ICLR, and AISTATS, and is an area chair for AAAI, AISTATS, ICML, ICLR, and NeurIPS.